dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-Alphabet
+Interaction

-For my final alphabet I decided to stick to experiment two as I liked the way this looked and believe that it gives each letter form more individuality.
-My letters are not obvious but that is how I want them to be.
-They are like their own code.
-The letterforms remind me of a puzzle therefore I wanted to make them a puzzle to read.
-However, I also believe it is important to have some easily distinguished letters within it such as A, B, C.
+For my interaction I wanted the grid not to simply be filled cell by cell, but to have shapes morph underneath the grid.
+Which is why I went with experiment number two for my final.
+Keeping the idea of having the grid above the shapes clear.
+When placed with the letter forms I believe they are very obvious to read but on their own they are not.
+If I had more time I would have liked to have the shapes move more freely underneath the grid and perhaps have them morph differently not so harshly.
+However, this does work considering the shapes are rectangular and it is a very computer type of alphabet.

 =======